-When you save a project, the Wizard creates an MST file that contains most of your customizations.
-As shown in the examples below, you simply chain the the install with any needed updates (.msp) and the transform file (.mst).
+When you save a project, the Wizard creates an MST file that contains your customizations.
+As shown in the examples below, you simply chain the install with any needed updates (.msp) and the transform file (.mst).
 However, keep in mind the following rules:

 Once an MST is applied during an install, another MST can’t be used later during an update (say, to change one setting).